cmsc330fall25/fall25/discussions/d6_re_NFA/README.md

 [S0;S1] [S0;S2] [S1;S2]
 [S0;S1;S2]
 ```
-Now technically there is the implicit trash state $T$ to consider.
+Technically, there is the implicit trash state $T$ to consider.
 So the powerset really is
 ```
 []
 [T] [S0] [S1] [S2]